 Check & Replace Your Car Battery

-Getting cut off by a dead phone is okay.
-Getting stranded by a dead car battery in the middle of nowhere, is nowhere near okay—especially when there are pouty passengers involved!
+Getting stranded by a dead car battery in the middle of nowhere is never ideal, especially when there are other passengers involved!

 To help prevent a dead battery, get a free battery test before you head out on your next road trip.
 Then, replace the battery if it’s on it’s last leg.
-Many auto repair shops offer courtesy checks on batteries (Firestone Complete Auto Care and Autozone, to name a couple).
-If you can’t find one of those near you, a quick online search for “free battery checks near me” should return a few options.
+Many auto repair shops offer courtesy checks on batteries, so a quick search for “free battery checks near me” should return a few options.

 Inspect & Inflate Tires

 To avoid a summertime tire issue like over- or under-inflation, get a tire pressure gauge and check your tires (and spare tire) every few weeks and at every other gas stop during long road trips.
-They should be at the manufacturer recommended tire pressure.
+They should be at the manufacturer’s recommended tire pressure.
 This information can usually be found on a sticker in the driver’s side door jamb or in the owner’s manual.
-Don’t feel like getting your hands dirty?
-Shops like Pep Boys and Discount Tire will check your tire pressure for free!
 While you’re inflating your tires, look for tire damage and wear that could lead to a flat tire down the road.

 Monitor & Top Off Essential Fluids